3. Write your first query

 query, followed by the name of the operation, currently

-Query(we'll make that more specific in a second), is the outermost set of brackets.
+Query(we'll make that more specific in a second), is the outermost set of braces.

-selection setis the list of fields you want to fetch.
-Since the

-argumentsfor this query both have default values, they are not automatically added to the query for you.
+The actual field being selected is the next set of braces in.
+Since the arguments for this field both have default values, they are not automatically added for you.

-An error in the empty space between the brackets, which is where you'll put the list of information you want back from each launch.
+An error in the empty space between the braces, which is where you'll put the list of information you want back from each launch.

-The Apollo iOS SDK requires every query to have a name (even though this isn't required by the GraphQL spec).
-Since you're going to be creating more than one query, it's also a good idea to give this operation a specific name other than
+The Apollo Kotlin SDK requires every query to have a name (even though this isn't required by the GraphQL spec).
+Since you're going to create more than one query, it's also a good idea to give this operation a specific name other than

 Query.
 Change the name of the operation to